Charles J. Moxley, Jr., Esq. – Arbitrator and Mediator

 • Art Law: mediated dispute between artist and art dealer as to their respective rights over the artist’s paintings;

-• Bankruptcy and Liquidation: mediated disputes over several real estate projects facing bankruptcy; disputes over liquidations of businesses following fall-outs among founders/owners;
+• Bankruptcy and Liquidation: mediated disputes over real estate projects facing bankruptcy; disputes over liquidations of businesses following fall-outs among founders/owners;

 • Business Divorces: mediated $6 million dispute involving two litigations between outside and inside investors in film cutting business; dispute among family members over the break-up/sale of the family’s manufacturing business allegedly worth some $5 million;